-Lisa Murphy is our Partnership Development Officer, who oversees the Partnership Base.
-Her role is to ensure appropriate partners are in place to meet our goals and also to ensure the Work Readiness Pipeline is open and available to all young people.

-Elizabeth McKechnie is our An MCR Pathway coordinator, who supports young people to find, grow and use their talents by providing 1:1 school-based mentoring and inspiring pathways.
+- Lisa Murphy is our Partnership Development Officer, who oversees the Partnership Base.
+Her role is to ensure appropriate partners are in place to meet our goals and also to ensure the Work Readiness Pipeline is open and available to all young people. - Darren Nicholson is our DYW coordinator, who supports young by providing work and industry opportunities to inspire them into making a positive sustained transition beyond school. - Other staff include: Lorna Craig and Ian McClymont (MCR Pathways) and Amanda Harvie (FARE Youth Worker)